 - 14.4.3 exempt under the FPO.
 An advertisement by a general insurance intermediary need not be approved by an authorised person if it is a generic promotion and exempted by the FPO.
-(That is usually if the advertisement does not identify an insurer, insurance intermediary or product; so it will usually apply if the financial promotion refers generally to product types.) - 14.5 These categories of advertisement may be broadcast on specialised financial channels, stations or programming only: - 14.5.1 advertisements for the acquisition or disposal of derivatives, warrants or other transferable securities (such as shares) that are not on the Official List of the FCA or admitted to trading on a Regulated Market in the UK or other EEA State (as defined by the Markets in Financial Instruments Directive) - advertisements for spread betting, as an investment only.
+(That is usually if the advertisement does not identify an insurer, insurance intermediary or product; so it will usually apply if the financial promotion refers generally to product types.) - 14.5 These categories of advertisement may be broadcast on specialised financial channels, stations or programming only: - 14.5.1 advertisements for the acquisition or disposal of derivatives, warrants or other transferable securities (such as shares) that are not on the Official List of the FCA or admitted to trading on a Regulated Market in the UK or other EEA State (as defined by the Markets in Financial Instruments Directive) - 14.5.2 advertisements for spread betting, as an investment only.
 Spread betting advertisements may be advertised on interactive or additional TV services (including text services).
 They must comply with the gambling rules (see Section 17: Gambling).
 The advertised products or services should be available only to clients who have demonstrated through a pre-vetting procedure compliant with the FCA's appropriateness test that they have relevant financial trading experience - 14.5.3 advertisements for contracts for differences (except spread betting), provided the products are available only to clients who have demonstrated through an appropriate pre-vetting procedure that they have relevant financial trading experience. - 14.5.4 advertisements for investments not regulated or permitted under FSMA.
-An advertisement that implies, for example, that a collectors' item or other unregulated product or service could have investment potential (in the colloquial sense) would normally be unacceptable. - 14.6 Unless they are obviously addressed to a specialist audience and shown either on specialised financial channels or stations or in breaks in relevant financial programmes, advertisements subject to this section must be considered to be addressed to non-specialist audiences.
+An advertisement that implies, for example, that a collectors' item or other unregulated product or service could have investment potential (in the colloquial sense) would normally be unacceptable. - 14.5.5 advertisements for cryptoassets that are transferable and fungible.
+See FCA guidance on qualifying cryptoassets for more information.
+The advertised products or services should be available only to clients who have demonstrated through a pre-vetting procedure compliant with the FCA's appropriateness test that they have relevant financial trading experience. - 14.6 Unless they are obviously addressed to a specialist audience and shown either on specialised financial channels or stations or in breaks in relevant financial programmes, advertisements subject to this section must be considered to be addressed to non-specialist audiences.
 No specialist knowledge should normally be required for a clear understanding of claims or references.
 For example, exceptions, conditions or expressions that would be understood by finance specialists must be avoided or explained if they would be unfamiliar to the audience.